The character sheet for the first generation's Pokémon

 - Making a Splash: Water-type.

 - Mighty Glacier: Quite similar to the Bulbasaur line in this regard, but with more emphasis on the defenses.
-Mega Blastoise has very high Special Attack, making it more of a traditional Mighty Glacier.
+Mega Blastoise has very high Special Attack and even higher defenses.

 - Mix-and-Match Critters: